By Elaine Lies and Ami Miyazaki

 Although half the top division wrestlers are foreign, mainly Mongolian, he was rejected by six stables before the Otake stable took him on.

-There followed months of grueling training and adapting to the language and traditions of communal life, including chores like cleaning toilets and preparing meals.
+There followed months of gruelling training and adapting to the language and traditions of communal life, including chores like cleaning toilets and preparing meals.
 Even Japan's ubiquitous bows seemed odd.

 "In Egypt, when you greet somebody, you don't really bow your head.
 We always said you just do this for God, you don't do this for other men," Osunaarashi said.